minuscholastica/Minune/app/_posts/building-this-website.md

 └── ... (other files and directories)
 ```

-That said, this is me getting pretty excited to write more, and stack it in this new blog.
+That said, this is me getting excited to write more - stay tuned for more 😉